 Photoshop Actions save time.
 A huge amount of time and energy can be saved by just using Actions.
 This gives you more time to rest, do extra editing, and generally improve your workflow.

-What are Photoshop Action Drawbacks?
+What are the Drawbacks of Photoshop Actions?

 Unfortunately, there are some tasks that are not recordable.
 This includes custom tasks that you perform with tools.

-As an example, Photoshop Actions are unable to crop a certain object from a scene, let’s say the face and edit out the model’s teeth.
+As an example, Photoshop Actions are unable to crop a certain object from a scene, let’s say the face, and edit out the model’s teeth.

 Before diving further into the capabilities of Photoshop Action, let’s talk about Photoshop Action Panels.